Theoretical investigation of the molecular nature of $D_{s0}^*(2317)$ and $D_{s1}(2460)$ and the possibility of observing the $D\bar{D}K$ bound state $K_{c\bar{c}}(4180)$ in inclusive $e^+e^-\to c\bar{c}$ collisions

-Assuming that the formation of clusters only occurs when the interactions between their constituents almost cease and the condensation time is short compared to their interaction time, the production yield is the overlap integral between the cluster density $\hat{\rho}_C$ and the source density $\hat{\rho}_S$.
-Both need to be transformed into the Wigner densities $\hat{\rho}_S^W$ and $\hat{\rho}_C^W$ since the source density obtained from the transport model is semi-classical.
-The Wigner source density $\hat{\rho}_S^W$ can be constructed from the positions $\Tilde{\bm x}_{n}$ and momenta $\Tilde{\bm p}_{n}$ of the primary particles after the freeze out~\cite{Nagle:1996cutoff4Wigner}.
-The Wigner cluster density $\hat{\rho}_C^W$ can be obtained by the following Wigner transformation \begin{widetext}
+The formation of clusters can be described in the final-state interaction approximation~\cite{Gyulassy:1982wignertheory1} (see the Supplemental Material for details), indicating that it only occurs when the interactions between their constituents almost cease and the formation time is short compared to their interaction time.
+Then the production yield is the overlap integral between the cluster density $\hat{\rho}_C$ and the final-state source density $\hat{\rho}_S$.
+Both densities need to be transformed into the Wigner densities $\hat{\rho}_S^W$ and $\hat{\rho}_C^W$ since the source density obtained from the transport model is semi-classical.
+The source Wigner density $\hat{\rho}_S^W$ can be constructed from the positions $\Tilde{\bm x}_{n}$ and momenta $\Tilde{\bm p}_{n}$ of the primary particles after the kinetic freeze-out~\cite{Nagle:1996cutoff4Wigner}, to which each particle $n$ contributes a product of delta functions $\delta^3(\bm{x}_n-\bm{\Tilde{x}}_n)\delta^3(\bm{p}_n-\bm{\Tilde{p}}_n)$.
+The cluster Wigner density $\hat{\rho}_C^W$ can be obtained by the following Wigner transformation \begin{widetext}

-\end{widetext} where $\Psi_C$ is the wave function of the n-body cluster defined in its center-of-mass (c.m.) system , $\bm r_{n-1}$ and $\bm q_{n-1}$ are the $n-1$ relative space and momentum coordinates calculated from $\bm x_{n}$ and $\bm p_{n}$ explained above.
-Then one obtains the yield of the n-body cluster \begin{widetext}
+\end{widetext} where $\Psi_C$ is the relative wave function of the $n$-body cluster defined in its center-of-mass (c.m.) system , $\bm r_{n-1}$ and $\bm q_{n-1}$ are the $n-1$ relative coordinates calculated from space and momentum coordinates $\bm x_{n}$ and $\bm p_{n}$.
+Then one obtains the yield of the $n$-body cluster~\cite{Mattiello:1996wignertheory3,Nagle:1996cutoff4Wigner} \begin{widetext}